Jack Henry Abbott: Release

-Mailer endorsed Abbott's attempts to gain parole.
-Abbott was released to parole in June 1981, despite the misgivings of prison officials, one of whom questioned Abbott's mental state and whether he was rehabilitated, saying, "I thought ... that Mr. Abbott was a dangerous individual ...
+Mailer endorsed Abbott's attempts to gain parole, with plans to support Abbott by providing him with a position as a research assistant.
+Abbott was released to parole on June 5, 1981, despite the misgivings of prison officials, one of whom questioned Abbott's mental state and whether he was rehabilitated, saying, "I thought ... that Mr. Abbott was a dangerous individual ...
 I didn't see a changed man.
 His attitude, his demeanor indicated psychosis."
-After leaving prison, Abbott went to a halfway house in New York City and met some of Mailer's literary friends.